-We are a unique community where we pray using symbols, music and rituals which are meaningful to our People and to our culture.
-The interior of our Church is designed to illustrate our journey in faith using our Native and Metis culture.
+A hearty welcome to Sacred Heart Church of the First Peoples.
+Located in Edmonton, we are a unique Catholic community of Indigenous peoples and settlers who pray together using symbols, music, and rituals which are meaningful to our People and to our culture.
+The interior of our Church is designed to illustrate our journey in faith using our Native and Métis culture.

-We use sweetgrass, sage, cedar, tobacco and fungus as well as drums in our liturgy and we sing songs that speak deeply to us.
-We extend the hand of friendship to all our brothers and sisters worldwide, to share in the hopes and faith of the People of the First Nations and Metis Nation by listening to God’s Word and by breaking bread with us.
+We use sweetgrass, sage, cedar, and tobacco, as well as drums in our liturgy, and we sing songs that speak deeply to us.
+We extend the hand of friendship to all our brothers and sisters worldwide, to share in the hopes and faith of the People of the First Nations and Métis Nation by listening to God’s Word and by breaking bread with us.